learn-academy-2023-golf/week-3-assessment-jerrod2023/behavioral-questions.md

 1. Tell me about a project or accomplishment you’re proud of.

-- Nugget:  Successfully leading a team through a challenging training exercise.
+- Nugget:  Successfully leading a team through a challenging training exercises.

 - Situation: As a member of the US Navy, I was tasked with preparing my team for a complex and demanding training scenario.